cambiotraining/bacterial-genomics/materials/07-bacqc.md

 - **num_trim_reads** - the number of reads in our FASTQ files after trimming with `fastp`.
 - **%reads_after_trimmed** - the proportion of reads left in our FASTQ files after trimming with `fastp`.

 The main things to look out for in this file are the `trim_coverage` and `%reads_after_trimmed` columns.
-The first gives us a rough idea of how well our reference genome will be covered during mapping or else how good our assemblies might turn out when we do _de novo_ assembly.
+The first gives us a rough idea of how well our reference genome will be covered during mapping or else how good our assemblies might turn out to be when we do _de novo_ assembly.
 Ideally, the higher this number, the better: at a minimum we want at least 30X coverage (less may suffice for mapping) whilst at the other end, more than 100X is unnecessary.
 In fact, both the mapping pipeline `bactmap` and the assembly pipeline `assembleBAC` we'll use this week downsample reads to remove any excess reads.
 This is mainly to speed up the steps in the pipeline and reduce the overall computational cost.
 The `%reads_after_trimmed` column gives an indication of the quality of the sequencing: the more reads that are removed by `fastp`, the lower the overall quality of the sequencing run.
 In this case, despite the removal of approximately 50% of the reads, we still have sufficient read coverage to proceed with any downstream analyses.

 ### The `species_composition.tsv` file

-Another important output from the `bacQC` pipeline to consider is the `species_composition.tsv` file which summarises the results from `Kraken 2` and `Bracken` and can be found in `results/bacqc/metadata/read_stats_summary.tsv`.
+Another important output from the `bacQC` pipeline to consider is the `species_composition.tsv` file which summarises the results from `Kraken 2` and `Bracken` and can be found in `preprocessed/bacqc/metadata/read_stats_summary.tsv`.

 You can open it with spreadsheet software such as _Excel_ from your file browser <i class="fa-solid fa-folder"></i>: